 -

-All Coastline classes are open for high school students, as long as prerequisites and conditions for enrollment are met.
+All Coastline classes are open for high school students, as long as you meet each class's prerequisites and conditions for enrollment.
 For a complete listing, refer to Coastline's course schedule.
 You can see the deadlines for adding, dropping, and withdrawing from a class by clicking on its Course Record Number (CRN).

 Note: Please ensure you know the deadlines for adding, dropping, and withdrawing from a course.